 Honorary Degree Procedures

-The University bestows honorary degrees as a means to acknowledge the singular accomplishments or contributions of individual men and women in any of a number of fields of human endeavor; to identify the University with the values expressed through the work and accomplishments of the honoree; to draw positive attention to the University as an institution that respects and encourages such values and the manner in which those values are expressed; and to emphasize its own institutional mission and purposes.
+The University bestows honorary degrees as a means to acknowledge the singular accomplishments or contributions of individuals in any of a number of fields of human endeavor; to identify the University with the values expressed through the work and accomplishments of the honoree; to draw positive attention to the University as an institution that respects and encourages such values and the manner in which those values are expressed; and to emphasize its own institutional mission and purposes.

 The University honors individuals for distinctive achievement in such areas as the creative and performing arts, humanities, social sciences, sciences, public service, philanthropy, business, the learned professions, social justice, Jewish life, international understanding and human rights, among others.

-It is the policy of the University that individuals must be present at commencement or a special convocation in order to receive an honorary degree.
-Honorary degrees are not bestowed posthumously.
+It is the policy of the University that individuals must be present at Commencement or a special convocation in order to receive an honorary degree.
+Except in exceptional cases, honorary degrees are not bestowed posthumously.